simeononsecurity/simeononsecurity.ch/content/affiliate/index.en.md

 Some of the links on this website are affiliate links, which means we may earn a small commission if you click on these links and make a purchase or sign up for a service.
 This is at no extra cost to you.
 We only recommend products and services that we believe in, have personally used, or thoroughly researched.

 *Data sharing apps should be used with caution.
-If you don't understand network segmentation, vlans, IDS/IPS, etc... you probable shouldn't even consider them.*
+If you don't understand network segmentation, VLANs, IDS/IPS, etc... you probable shouldn't even consider them.*

 #### Here are the services for which we have affiliate links: